OpenShot/openshot-qt/doc/effects.rst

 =======

 Effects are used in OpenShot to enhance or modify the audio or video of a clip.
 They can modify pixels and audio data, and can generally enhance your video projects.
-Each effect has it's own set of properties, most which can be animated over time.
+Each effect has its own set of properties, most which can be animated over time.

 Effects can be added to any clip by dragging and dropping them.
 Each effect is represented by a small colored